PhysX: Acquisition by Ageia and Nvidia

+Following the acquisition, Ageia took the existing NovodeX codebase and rebranded it as Ageia PhysX SDK.
+The Swiss development team was retained, and continuing to build upon the original NovodeX solver to add hardware acceleration, fluid dynamics, and soft-body physics..
+Ageia would also acquire Meqon in 2005 to integrate into the PhysX engine.

 In 2008, Ageia was itself acquired by graphics technology manufacturer Nvidia.
 Nvidia started enabling PhysX hardware acceleration on its line of GeForce graphics cards and eventually dropped support for Ageia PPUs.

-PhysX SDK 3.0 was released in May 2011 and represented a significant rewrite of the SDK, bringing improvements such as more efficient multithreading and a unified code base for all supported platforms.
+Nvidia PhysX SDK 3.0 was released in May 2011 and represented a significant rewrite of the SDK, bringing improvements such as more efficient multithreading and a unified code base for all supported platforms.

 At GDC 2015, Nvidia made the source code for PhysX available on GitHub, but required registration at developer.nvidia.com.
 The proprietary SDK was provided to developers for free for both commercial and non-commercial use on Windows, Linux, macOS, iOS and Android platforms.

 On December 3, 2018, PhysX was made open source under a 3-clause BSD license, but this change applied only to computer and mobile platforms.

 On November 8, 2022, the open source release was updated to PhysX 5, under the same 3-clause BSD license.

 In February 2025, support for 32-bit CUDA applications was deprecated for the GeForce RTX 50 series, rendering GPU-accelerated PhysX nonfunctional in 32-bit titles.
-This resulted in GPU PhysX options to be processed by the CPU, causing a degradation in performance, in titles such as Mirror's Edge and Borderlands 2.
+This resulted in GPU PhysX options to be processed by the CPU when enabled, causing a degradation in performance, in titles such as Mirror's Edge and Borderlands 2.

+On December 4th 2025, support for select games with 32-bit GPU-accelerated PhysX options was implemented by Nvidia.